KrazyManJ/templatoron/README.md

 they forgot the idea or simply lost the desire to work on it.

 But this time it is over with **Templatoron**!
 Application to create projects from templates fast to enhance your workflow.
-Comes with minimalistic and easy to use!
+Comes with minimalistic and easy interface to use!

 ![](readme/app_view.png)